Atal New India Challenge – Overview

 The Atal New India Challenge aims to address the second Commercialization Valley of Death – supporting innovators scale over the risks associated with access to resources for testing, pilotingand market creation.

-ANIC solicits innovations in the prototype stage and supports the selected start-ups through to the commercialization stage over a course of 12 – 18 months.
+ANIC solicits innovations in the prototype stage and supports the selected start-ups through to the commercialization stage over a course of 12 – 18 months by funding up to INR 1 crore and other associated support from the AIM innovation ecosystem.

 To know more about the Atal New IndiaChallenge, Eligibility criteria, Guidelines, Timelines and Awards, please visit – https://aim.gov.in/anic-overview.php